Lucy Letby to be sent victim impact statements after refusing to appear in court

 Letby joins a string of offenders in recent years who have refused to attend court as their punishment is handed down.

-Judges can order defendants to come to court prior to verdicts being delivered.
+Judges can order defendants to come to court before verdicts are delivered.
 If they fail to obey, they can be found in contempt of court and face up to two years in prison – but the law does not cover sentencing hearings.

-Earlier this year, Justice Secretary Alex Chalk said the Government was “committed” to changing the law so criminals were compelled to attend their sentencing hearings – following the non-attendance of the killers of Olivia Pratt-Korbel, Zara Aleena and Sabina Nessa.
+Earlier this year, Justice Secretary Alex Chalk said the Government was “committed” to changing the law so criminals could be compelled to attend sentencing, after the non-attendance of the killers of Olivia Pratt-Korbel, Zara Aleena and Sabina Nessa.

 On Monday, he said the Government was looking to change the law “at the earliest opportunity”.